Tea Time Recipes

 Imperial Cancer Research Fund dermatologist Dr Jane McGregor said the new study confirmed much of what had already been thought.

-"There is good evidence in mice that tea (both green and black tea) provides significant protection against both the acute (sunburn) and long-term (skin cancer) effects of ultraviolet light.
+"There is good evidence in mice that tea (both green tea and black tea) provides significant protection against both the acute (sunburn) and long-term (skin cancer) effects of ultraviolet light.

 "The only human studies to date have applied topical constituents of green tea onto the skin and then exposed it to harmful UV rays.
 These studies have also shown a protective effect of tea against sunburn which may lead to skin cancer.